kyma-project/kyma/docs/api-gateway-v2/08-01-exposesecure.md

   Call the secured lambda function
   </summary>

-Send a `GET` request with a token with the "read" scope to the lambda function:
+Send a `GET` request with a token that has the "read" scope to the lambda function:

   ```
   curl -ik https://lambda-proxy.$DOMAIN/lambda -H "Authorization: bearer $ACCESS_TOKEN_READ"